Grade Information

 • a normal distribution or gap finding is usually applied.

-• This is the second time that the instructor teaches this course.
-The previous grading was Grades I. It is for you to see my grading style, which may change semester to semester.
+• Two examples of my previous grading are Grades I and Grades II.
+It is for you to see my grading style, which may change semester to semester.

 • If you have not registered this course yet, your ID is the last four digits of your UND ID.